All Episodes

 Welcome to the revolution.

-We burned down the massive bullets at the moon, baby.
+We're burning down the mashing bullets at the moon, baby.

-This is how we do the new Sean Hannity show.
+This is how we do it.

-More behind the scene is information on breaking news and more bold inspired solutions for America.
+More behind-the-scenes information on breaking news and more bold, inspired solutions for America.

-Coming up next, our final news roundup and information overload hour.
+Coming up next, our final news roundup: an information overload hour.

-There were there are numerous press reports in the New York Times and Washington Post, some in politico, that people close to Donald President uh Donald Trump had been monitored in a counter-intelligence activity, possibly by some parts of the US government, possibly FBI, FBI had been mentioned, NSA had been mentioned.
+There are numerous press reports in the New York Times and Washington Post, some in Politico, that people close to President Donald Trump had been monitored in a counterintelligence activity, possibly by some parts of the U.S. government, possibly FBI.

-There are a number of collaborations that are evidenced by the material that we publish between the FBI and CIA National Security Agency and CIA.
+There are a number of collaborations that are evidenced by the material that we publish between the FBI and CIA, National Security Agency, and CIA.

 And here's something that I don't mean to freak you out with, but I think is true.